aws-greengrass/aws-greengrass-client-device-auth/uat/README.md

     - add ggc_user to docker group

 ### Build the test Jar
-For UATs to run you will need to package your entire application along with `aws-greengrass-testing-standalone` into an uber jar.
-To do run (from the root of the project)
+For UATs to run you will need to package your entire uat project into an uber jar.
+To do run (from the uat directory of the project)

 ```
-mvn -U -ntp clean verify -f uat/pom.xml
+mvn -U -ntp clean verify
 ```

 Note: Everytime you make changes to the codebase you will have to rebuild the uber jar for those changes to be present on the final artifact.